 Not a day goes by where I'm not thankful for starting Financial Samurai in 2009.
-In just 2.5 years, I was able to quit my job and be free.
+In just 2.7 years, I was able to quit my job and be free.
 Everyone should leverage the internet to build a brand, build a business, and become untethered from an office to live a life of purpose!

 Invest In Entrepreneurs As Well

 Finally, taking a leap of faith to become an entrepreneur is hard.
 Instead, you may want to keep your day job and invest in private growth businesses.
 This way, you get to have brilliant entrepreneurs work for you.
 Or you can do both!
 I certainly am.